kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * Is the **Race Clock** working and visible?
 If it's likely to blow over, place it at ground level.
 * Does someone have a **backup stopwatch** ready?
 * Get a **headcount of riders**  on the start line.
 Does it match your sign-on sheet?
 Establish the **known DNSes**.
-* Do you have a **pen and paper** ready to note down DNFs, incidents, HPV changes, etc. as they happen?  *Write the race name on it clearly.*
+* Do you have a **pen and paper** ready to note down anything of importance during the race (eg. DNFs, incidents, HPV changes, etc.)  *Write the race name on it clearly, and start a new sheet for each race.*
 * Do you have a device that can **video the finish** if the timing system fails?

 ### Starting the mass-start race